ssabih/aad-vc/index.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>I mentioned in previous section that my DID document contains a Linked Domain and we can see that its called "https://custom-domain.net".
-In short, its an SSL binding which proves that the subject of the DID controls this domain.</p>
+In short, its an SSL binding which proves that the controller of the DID controls this domain.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->